Central bank liquidity swap: Reason for liquidity swaps

-USD swaps
+US dollar swaps

-U.S. Dollar swap lines are the most well-established and well-utilized, due to the status of the U.S. dollar as the world's dominant reserve currency, its liquidity, and its perception as a safe-haven currency.
-In the United States the Federal Reserve operates swap lines under the authority of Section 14 of the Federal Reserve Act and in compliance with authorizations, policies, and procedures established by the FOMC.
+U.S. dollar swap lines are the most well-established and well-utilized, due to the status of the U.S. dollar as the world's main reserve currency, its liquidity, and its perception as a safe-haven currency.
+In the United States, the Federal Reserve operates swap lines under the authority of Section 14 of the Federal Reserve Act and in compliance with authorizations, policies, and procedures established by the FOMC.

 On December 12, 2007, the Federal Open Market Committee (FOMC) announced that it had authorized temporary reciprocal currency arrangements, or central bank liquidity swap lines, with the European Central Bank and the Swiss National Bank to help provide liquidity in U.S. dollars to overseas markets.
 The swaps were initially capped at $24 billion, but in the crisis of autumn 2008 the cap was expanded to a total $620 billion, before in October the ECB, SNB, Bank of Japan and Bank of England were all given unlimited dollar access.
 Subsequently, the FOMC authorized liquidity swap lines with additional central banks.
 The swap lines were designed to improve liquidity conditions in U.S. and foreign financial markets by providing foreign central banks with the capacity to deliver U.S. dollar funding to institutions in their jurisdictions during times of market stress.